Skip to main content

 What to Do If Validation Fails

-If VAT ID is Invalid
+If the VAT ID Is Invalid

 1. Verify with Customer: Ask the customer to confirm their VAT ID.